Pholcus phalangioides: Mimicry

 Much like the Salticidae family of spiders, P. phalangioides also use mimicry as a predatory tactic to subdue their prey; however, unlike jumping spiders, P. phalangioides do not rely on vision for predation.
 This mimicry consists of creating specialized vibrations to trick the prey into thinking that it has caught an insect or another spider.
 The prey then slowly approaches its supposed catch at which point the P. phalangioides spider raises up on its long legs.
 The spider patiently waits until the exact moment at which the prey touches one of its legs.
 Then, the P. phalangioides spider quickly immobilizes its prey by using its legs to wrap it up in layers of silk.
 Its long legs give it plenty of distance from the prey to avoid being bitten in retaliation.
 After immobilizing its prey, P. phalangioides can administer their venomous bite to the prey and consume it.

 Even forms of prey that do not fully make it onto the web of P. phalangioides are not safe.
 Often, prey will trip over the edges of the web, thus providing P. phalangioides with an optimal time to attack.
 P. phalangioides is capable of clinging onto their web with two of their legs while the rest of their body leans out of the web and shoots silk in the direction of the prey to subdue it.

 Bite

 It is a common misconception that P. phalangioides is incapable of biting humans due to an inability of their fangs to penetrate the human epidermis.
 These spiders can bite humans since their fangs are roughly 0.25 mm long, while the thickness of the human epidermis is less, around 0.1 mm thick; however, there are hardly any reports on bites.

 Venom

 Although these spiders are capable of hunting and killing some of the most venomous spiders in the world such as the redback spider, they are not dangerous to humans.
 According to researchers Greta Binford and Pamela Zobel-Thropp, the effects of P. phalangioides venom on humans and other mammals are negligible.
 In humans, the P. phalangioides bite simply results in a mild stinging sensation that has no long-term health consequences.
-A recent study has even shown that Pholcidae venom has a relatively weak effect, even on insects.